projectweekend/pi-gpio-core/README.md

-# pi-gpio-core
+A ZeroMQ-based service for interacting with GPIO pins.
+This service runs in the background on a Raspberry Pi and is the foundation for a GPIO API Server and GPIO Socket Server.

-A ZeroMQ-based service for interacting with GPIO pins
+TODO: Add links to GPIO API Server and GPIO Socket Server

 ## Running Tests